Monday, December 14, 2020

 Producers can add value to their products through Geographical Indications by:

-· communicating to consumers the product's characteristics, which derive from the climate, soil and other natural conditions in its particular geographical area
+· Communicating to consumers the product's characteristics, which derive from the climate, soil and other natural conditions in its particular geographical area

-· promoting the conservation of local traditional production processes
+· Promoting the conservation of local traditional production processes

-· protecting and adding value to the cultural identity of local communities
+· Protecting and adding value to the cultural identity of local communities

 A producer of goods can apply for registration of GI Tag.
 If GI tag is issued to him then he/she is called the authorised user of the GI tag.
 No other individual/area can use this tag.
 A protected geographical indication does not entitle the holder to prevent someone from making a product using the same techniques that is used in the standards for that indication.
 A geographical indication is a public property of a particular area or state.
 It shall not be assigned or transferred, pledged, mortgaged to others.
 If the authorised user of GI tag dies, his right transfers on his successor in title.